By using this site, you agree to the Privacy Policy and Terms of Use.

 Getting to space with a rocket is no longer just a government operation.
 The private sector is booming, with SpaceX, Blue Origin, and others making space more accessible.
 In the future, we may see:

-US and UK rocket launches are expected to increase as more launchpads become operational and more companies join the race.
+US and UK space launches are expected to increase as more launchpads become operational and more companies join the race.
 The dream of routine, low-cost space travel is getting closer to reality.

 Explore Your Curiosity